zovoilis-lab/Flye/docs/FAQ.md

 and typically finish within 3-4 days using 30 threads.

 Various benchmarks are also given in the [Usage file](USAGE.md).
-The time and memory usage typically scales linearly with genome size and read coverage.
+The time and memory usage usually scales linearly with genome size and read coverage.
 However, highly repetitive genomes might require more memory and be slower to assemble.
 Most of the Flye stages run in parallel, so the more threads